Existence and Non-Uniqueness of Ergodic Leray-Hopf Solutions to the Stochastic Power-Law Flows: Main Iteration

 All necessary parameters to run the convex integration scheme on the decomposed power-law equations \eqref{Convex Integration Equation} are settled.
 That is, by induction on $q$ we intend to find a process $(v_q,\mathring{R}_q)$, which solves

 on $\Omega \times [o_q,\infty)\times \mathbb{T}^d $, where $z_q$ is defined as

 on $\Omega \times [o_q,\infty)\times \mathbb{T}^d $ with frequency

 Note that the condition $(\iota-1)\sigma\alpha> 2\beta b^3 $ bewares the set on the right hand side of \eqref{frequency z} to be empty.
-The choice of $f(q)$ is crucial for controlling the energy, as well as the Linear and Nonlinear Error in Section \ref{Control of the Energy} and Section \ref{Inductive Estimates for the Reynolds Stress}, respectively (cf. Appendix \ref{Appendix A.1}).\\ Throughout the paper we will often need the following bounds \begin{lemma}\thlabel{Lemma Properties z} The process $z_q$, defined in \eqref{iteration z}, enjoys
+The choice of $f(q)$ is crucial for controlling the energy, as well as the Linear and Nonlinear Error in Section \ref{Control of the Energy} and Section \ref{Inductive Estimates for the Reynolds Stress}, respectively (cf. Appendix \ref{Appendix A.1}).\\ Throughout the paper we will often need the following bounds \begin{lemma}\thlabel{Lemma Properties z} The process $z_q$ and its mollification $z_\ell$, defined in \eqref{iteration z} and Section~\ref{Mollification}, respectively, enjoy

-for all $q \in \mathbb{N}_0$, $j\geq 1$, $k=0,1,\, p\in[1,2]$, every interval $I\subseteq \mathbb{R}$ of length $1$ and $I_\ell$ as in \eqref{Interval}. \end{lemma} We refrain from providing a detailed proof, as the first assertion is an immediate consequence of the Sobolev embedding $H^{\frac{d+2\sigma}{2}}(\mathbb{T}^d)\subseteq L^\infty(\mathbb{T}^d)$.
+for all $q \in \mathbb{N}_0$, $j\geq 1$, $k=0,1,\, p\in[1,2]$, every interval $I\subseteq \mathbb{R}$ of length $1$ and $I_\ell$ as in~\eqref{Interval}. \end{lemma} We refrain from providing a detailed proof, as the first assertion is an immediate consequence of the Sobolev embedding $H^{\frac{d+2\sigma}{2}}(\mathbb{T}^d)\subseteq L^\infty(\mathbb{T}^d)$.
 The derivation of the subsequent two bounds follow by standard arguments. \\ Now let us adopt the convention $\sum\limits_{r=1}^0:=0$.
 The solution $(v_q,\mathring{R}_q)$ shall then additionally comply with

 for every interval $I\subseteq [o_q,\infty)$ of length $1$, every $q\in \mathbb{N}_0$, all $j \geq 1$, any $N=1,2,3,4$ and fixed $J\geq 1$. $M_0$ and $L$ are universal constants, chosen in such a fashion that they satisfy the constraints \eqref{M_0} and \eqref{L}, respectively.\footnote{ The specific value of $\frac{1}{144}$ in \eqref{key bound e} originates from the estimates in \eqref{specific value of the key bound}.} \\ To obtain the energy equality \eqref{Energy Equation} and as a byproduct also non-uniqueness of these solutions we have to introduce the auxiliary energy